Our Common Agenda

-The United Nations Common Agenda (Our Common Agenda) is an initiative presented by United Nations Secretary-General António Guterres in September 2021.
-This report outlines a vision for the future based on multilateralism, international cooperation, and global solidarity, addressing a wide range of topics such as climate change, inequality, digital cooperation, human rights, peace and security, global governance, and sustainable development.
+The Our Common Agenda (also known as United Nations Common Agenda) is an initiative presented by United Nations secretary-general António Guterres in September 2021.
+The report outlines a vision for the future based on multilateralism, international cooperation, and global solidarity, addressing a wide range of topics such as climate change, inequality, digital cooperation, human rights, peace and security, global governance, and sustainable development.

-Key Proposals
+Key proposals

 The report includes several key proposals and recommendations: